COGS108/Overview/COGS108-Syllabus.md

 ### Lecture Quizzes

 There will be a short quiz that must be submitted each Friday on Canvas.
-Each Friday, a quiz with 10 questions wil be released, covering the material from lecture that week.
+Each Friday, a quiz with 10 questions will be released, covering the material from lecture that week.
 The quiz will be due the following Friday.
 (For example, the first quiz will be released Friday of week 1, covering week 1 material, and will be due the Friday at 11:59 PM of week 2).
 Each question is worth 0.1 points and you will have a single, timed (15 min) attempt to complete.
 There are no late extensions on quizzes.

 ---